-The chart below shows median net worth by age, which properly illustrates the results of our often irresponsible behavior.
+The chart below shows the U.S. median net worth by age, which properly illustrates the results of our often irresponsible behavior.

-Using Census Bureau data from 2011 (the last year the government reported figures for net worth) , it’s easy to see how many of us have failed ourselves financially.
+Using Census Bureau data from 2011 (the last year the government reported figures for net worth), we can chart the household median net worth by age in the U.S. and see how many of us have failed ourselves financially.

-Imagine how the 50th percentile of those ages 35 – 44 has a household net worth of just $35,000 – and that figure includes everything they own, any equity in their homes, and their retirement savings to boot.
+Imagine how the 50th percentile of those ages 35 – 44 has an average household net worth of just $35,000 – and that figure includes everything they own, any equity in their homes, and their retirement savings to boot.

 That’s sad considering those ages 35 and older have had probably been out in the workforce for at least ten years at this point.